open-feature/java-sdk-contrib/tools/provider-tck/README.md

     return EnumSet.complementOf(EnumSet.of(Capability.STALE, Capability.CACHING));
 }
 ```

+A note on `LIFECYCLE` vs `EVENTS`: they look like the same thing and are not. `EVENTS` says the
+provider emits events; `LIFECYCLE` says there is a real initialisation behind them.
+The SDK's
+`FeatureProviderStateManager` emits `PROVIDER_READY`/`PROVIDER_ERROR` around `initialize` for *any*
+provider, `EventProvider` or not — so a provider that does no initialisation of its own reaches
+`READY` exactly as `NoOpProvider` would, and gating the readiness scenario on `EVENTS` would pass it
+vacuously.
+Conversely a stateless provider such as OFREP genuinely initialises against a backend
+while emitting no events of its own, and would have been excluded.
+Declare `LIFECYCLE` only if
+initialisation actually talks to the backend; a provider with nothing to reach — an in-memory
+provider, or a facade over other providers — should not declare it however many events it emits.

 A note on `STRICT_NUMERIC_TYPING`: unlike the others it is not an optional feature.
 The spec
 requires `TYPE_MISMATCH` when the requested type cannot be satisfied, and narrowing `0.5` to `0`